Can it get any more competitive?

 Too often I have said no when I should have taken my own advice in the past.
 Two things would have happened.
 First of all I would have maybe made more money and second I would have kept more clients because of my positive attitude.

-One of the most difficult things to understand is who the decision maker that hired you is who you are working for and not the company.
+One of the most challenging things to understand is who the decision maker who hired you is, who you are working for, and not the company.

-A few years ago I worked for Georgia Tech and this problem of who paid for the photography came to my attention in a very messy situation.
+I worked for Georgia Tech a few years ago, and the problem of who paid for the photography came to my attention in a very messy situation.

-The Research Institute which was a separate part of Georgia Institute for Technology had asked our department to photograph a project.
-Since I was the only photographer on staff that meant I was hired by them to shoot a research project.
+The Research Institute, a separate part of the Georgia Institute for Technology, had asked our department to photograph a project.
+Since I was the only photographer on staff, they hired me to shoot a research project.

-Unknown to me at the time the College of Engineering had contacted my department to also help in promoting the project.
-The writer in our department when hearing I had been to the researcher and shot the project went to our files and pulled the images and sent these out with his story.
+Unknown to me then, the College of Engineering had contacted my department to help promote the project.
+When I had been to the researcher and shot the project, the writer in our department went to our files, pulled the images, and sent them out with his story.

 This was when we had a very messy situation.
-The writer who had his department pay for the photography didn’t get to use the photos first and the other writer not only scooped the story and got a feather in their cap they used photos that another department had paid to have produced.
+The writer who had his department pay for the photography didn’t get to use the photos first, and the other writer not only scooped the story and got a feather in his cap but also used photos that another department had paid to produce.

 New Policy

 After that fiasco, we put a new policy in place.
-Which ever department paid or initiated a project was able to use the photos first and anyone wanting to use them had to have permission of that department.
+Whichever department paid or initiated a project could use the photos first, and anyone wanting to use them had to have permission from that department.

-Since this was all with tax dollars it really belonged to the state and not a department technically.
+Since this was all with tax dollars, it technically belonged to the state and not a department.
 However, we realized we needed to address this or have another solution.
-The problem was that if a department was using their budget to create something and another department didn’t spend any money it was creating ill will.
+The problem was that if a department was using its budget to create something and another department didn’t spend any money; it would be creating ill will.

 My Policy

-No matter who is requesting photos, I always let them know I am more than willing to help and want to help them.
-However, I tell them it is not my call and I would encourage them to contact my client and I am more than willing to help once my client has approved the use.
+No matter who requests photos, I always tell them I am more than willing to help and want to help them.
+However, I told them it was not my call and encouraged them to contact my client.
+I am more than willing to help once my client has approved the use.

 The Politics

-When you know that the client’s boss is the one making a request I can handle this much differently when it is just another department.
+When you know that the client’s boss is making a request, I can handle this much differently when it is just another department.

 Handling a request

-Take the request: When someone comes up to you while you are working and requests something, I usually handed them a business card and ask them to contact me by email and put their request in writing.
-I explain I would love to help them but right now am busy shooting.
+Take the request: When someone comes up to you while you are working and requests something, I usually hand them a business card and ask them to contact me by email and put their request in writing.
+I explained that I would love to help them, but I am currently shooting.

-Often the request will disappear because they do not follow up with you.
+Often, the request disappears because they do not follow up with you.
 This is a great way to handle most photography requests.
-Often someone asking for a favor for free than wanting to compensate you for the work.
+Usually, someone asks for a favor for free rather than wanting to compensate you for the work.

-This will buy you time to have the time to properly respond to them by email or giving them a phone call.
+This will buy you time to respond to them by email properly or by giving them a phone call.
 I find having time to think through something without having to be actively engaged in listening is the smartest thing you can do for any request.

-Let the client know of the request: Before responding to the request let your client know of the request.
-Ask them if they would prefer to handle the request themselves or would they like you to handle it.
+Let the client know of the request: Before responding, let your client know of the request.
+Ask them if they would prefer to handle the request themselves or if they would like you to handle it.

-Usage Rights: When creating a contract with the client you need to address image rights Are you giving them one-time rights, exclusive rights, or unlimited rights for example.
-Then you must address the time limit of these rights.
-I cannot think of a situation where you have been hired by a client that you will not need to wait until they use an image before you start selling it on the open market.
+Usage Rights: When creating a contract with the client, you need to address image rights.
+Are you giving them one-time, exclusive, or unlimited rights, for example?
+It would be best if you addressed the time limit for these rights.
+I cannot think of a situation where a client has hired you that you will not need to wait until they use an image before you start selling it on the open market.

 Wedding Photography

-If the parents of the bride are the ones paying for the photography, this is important when it comes to requests from them.
-The dynamics change a great deal when the bride and groom are paying and then the mother of the bride comes asking for special photos outside your agreement with the bride.
+If the bride’s parents are paying for the photography, this is important regarding their requests.
+The dynamics change significantly when the bride and groom pay, and then the bride’s mother asks for memorable photos outside your agreement with the bride.

-As long as you honor the client relationship you will gain the trust of this client.
-How you handle the requests from the other people in the company can help them see you as a professional who has ethics and solid business practices.
+You will gain this client’s trust as long as you honor the client relationship.
+How you handle the requests from the other people in the company can help them see you as a professional with ethics and solid business practices.

 What I learned from Portillo’s in Chicago